 The Travis Wetland Trust was formed in 1992 and continues to work tirelessly for the protection of Christchurch’s largest freshwater wetland.

-Ōruapaeroa/Travis Wetland is the last large freshwater wetland in Christchurch - an important habitat for native wetland plants and birds - and a living example of the power of community volunteering.
+Ōruapaeroa/Travis Wetland is the last large freshwater wetland in Christchurch and an important habitat for native wetland plants and birds.
+It is also a living example of the power of community volunteering.